Manny Nosowsky: "Puzzle Lady" mysteries

-In collaboration with the mystery novelist Parnell Hall, Nosowsky has produced puzzles that appear in Hall's "Puzzle Lady" novels, such as You Have the Right to Remain Puzzled.
+In collaboration with the mystery novelist Parnell Hall, Nosowsky produced puzzles that appear in Hall's "Puzzle Lady" novels, such as You Have the Right to Remain Puzzled.
 Hall's narrative sets the storyline, and in four of his novels, Nosowsky's puzzles drop clues for the reader.

+Personal life and death

-Nosowsky resides in the Diamond Heights neighborhood of San Francisco with his wife Debby.
+Nosowsky was born in San Francisco, California, on January 3, 1932.
+He resided in the Diamond Heights neighborhood of the city with his wife Debby until his death in San Francisco on May 20, 2026, at the age of 94.